 Use a Light Box for Guidelines

 I always use a light box if I want to create orderly pencil calligraphy.
-If you don’t have a light box, I would suggest abandoning convention and going with a casual, no-guidelines-needed calligraphy style like the Kaitlin.
+If you don’t have a light box, I suggest abandoning convention and going with a casual, no-guidelines-needed calligraphy style like the Kaitlin.

 Waterproof Your Paper to Avoid Smudges

 You probably already know that pencil lines tend to smudge.
 With that in mind, if your calligraphy may pass through several hands (and smudge-causing fingers), you might consider waterproofing it.
 In general, waterproof paper is also smudge-proof paper!
-You can learn how to protect your pencil calligraphy in the How to Waterproof Paper post.
+You can learn how to protect your calligraphy in the How to Waterproof Paper post.

 Practice Pencil Calligraphy with a Free Worksheet